 Sitting and doing nothing was an activity I had managed to spend more than 20 years of life without attempting.
 It was surprisingly difficult.
 But the whole park seemed to be full of hundreds of people doing the same thing: just sitting.

-When I started working, the next thing I was shocked by was the number of holidays.
+When I started working as an English teacher, I was soon shocked by the number of holidays.
 A holiday on December 6th and another one on December 8th.
-The seemingly never-ending period going from Christmas through New Year’s and on to Epiphany on January 6th.
+The seemingly never-ending holiday period period going from Christmas through New Year’s and on to Epiphany on January 6th.

 All the saints and all the important events in the lives of Christ and the Virgin Mary have a public holiday.

 Whatever that is (not even most Spanish people know), it’s a day off work.